What is in this leaflet

 What is vaginal thrush?

-Candida albicans is a yeast fungus that can multiply rapidly and cause damage to the vagina when other micro-organisms aren't present in a normal balance.
+Candida albicans is a yeast fungus that can multiply rapidly and cause symptoms in the vagina when other micro-organisms aren’t present in a normal balance.

 Some situations which can increase susceptibility to thrush are: